yzziizzy/EACSMB/README.md

 It's written in pure C using no frameworks.
 Hard dependencies are Xlib, FreeType, fontconfig, libPNG, GLEW, and OpenGL 4.5.
 You should probably have a lot of ram as well as a real CPU.
-Optional dependencies are ALSA and libVorbis (OGG).
+Optional dependencies are libJPEG, ALSA and libVorbis (OGG).

-Current state:
+(Not so) Current state:
 ![Current state](http://i.imgur.com/KCIkUAs.png)